Angels manager Ron Washington recovering from quadruple bypass heart surgery

 After initially returning to the A’s organization for two seasons, Washington was on the Atlanta Braves’ staff from 2017-23 and part of their 2021 World Series championship.

 With a young roster after Shohei Ohtani’s departure in free agency and with three-time AL MVP Mike Trout limited to 29 games because of injuries, the Angels went 63-99 last year to set a franchise record for losses in Washington’s first season as their manager.
-They were 36-38 before Washington left the dugout this year, and went into Monday night’s game 25-31 with Ray Montgomery filling in for him.
+They were 36-38 before Washington left the dugout this year, and are 26-31 with Ray Montgomery filling in for him.

 “His face lit up.
 It was good just to have him around.
 I know being in the clubhouse and being back around the team, it was good for him,” Montgomery said Monday.
 “I think the nature of how it happened and everything happened so quickly, guys didn’t get a chance to really see him off.”